sparkflows/sparkflows-docs/docs/user-guide/data-visualization/index.rst

 Print Rich Text
 ----------------------------------------

-Below is a sample workflow that contains Print Rich Text processor in Fire Insights.
+Below is a sample workflow that contains Print Rich Text processor in Sparkflows.
 It demonstrates the usage of Print Rich Text node to print data in Rich Text format.

 It does the following processing of data: